Weight-loss surgery: Is it an option for you?

 See more In-depth

-- Bariatric surgery.
-National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/weight-management/bariatric-surgery.
-Accessed July 12, 2017.
+- Potential candidates for bariatric surgery.
+National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/weight-management/bariatric-surgery/potential-candidates.
+Accessed Nov.
+5, 2020.

 - Cheroutre C, et al. Contributing of cognitive-behavioral therapy in the context of bariatric surgery: A review of the literature.
 Obesity Surgery.
 2020; doi:10.1007/s11695-020-04627-9.

 - Brode CS, et al. Problematic eating behaviors and eating disorders associated with bariatric surgery.
 Psychiatric Clinics of North America.
 2019; doi:10.1016/j.psc.2019.01.014.

 - Raman J, et al. The clinical obesity maintenance model: A theoretical framework for bariatric psychology.
 Frontiers in Endocrinology.
 2020; doi:10.3389/fendo.2020.00563.

 - Telem D. Outcomes of bariatric surgery. https://www.uptodate.com/contents/search.
 Accessed Oct.
 20, 2020.

 - Kauppila JH, et al. Risk factors for suicide after bariatric surgery in a population-based nationwide study in five Nordic countries.
 Annals of Surgery.
 2020; doi:10.1097/SLA.0000000000004232.

 - Definition & facts for bariatric surgery.
 National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/weight-management/bariatric-surgery/definition-facts.
 Accesssed Nov.
 5, 2020.